- Published date:

-In the last ten years we’ve added around 7 million physical items to our archives; requiring about 8km of new shelving annually.
-By the end of this decade our current storage facilities are projected to be full.
-We need to significantly expand our capacity to ensure there is sufficient storage in order to preserve the national collection for future generations.
+Our growing collection requires about 8km of new shelving annually.
+By the end of this decade our current storage facilities will be full.
+We need to significantly increase our capacity to care for the national collection for future generations.

 How we will do this

 Sustainability will be central to this project.
-We are aiming to make this development carbon neutral, with an emphasis on renewable energy and energy conservation.
+We are aiming to make this development low carbon, with an emphasis on renewable energy and energy conservation.

 The planned development will include:

-- Refurbishment of the main staff and storage building to make it better for staff and much more energy efficient
+- Refurbishment of staff and storage areas to improve energy efficiency

-- Landscaping of the surrounding site, making the most of the natural environment and preserving the biodiversity.
+- Landscaping of the surrounding site, making the most of the natural environment and preserving local biodiversity

 When will this happen?

-Although the public consultation is now closed, we welcome your feedback on our plans and encourage you to get in touch with any questions by emailing us at BSRTeam@bl.uk.
+Although public consultation is now closed, we welcome your feedback on our plans.
+You can get in touch with any comments or questions by emailing us at BSRTeam@bl.uk.